bikarip/plsql_window_functions_28887_Prince/README.md

 ## 5. SQL JOINs Implementation
 As we have insert querries in our tables we created we are going to do joins.

-### 1. INNER JOIN (Valid Transactions)
-*Purpose:* Retrieve details of all completed visits with patient and doctor names.

-* INNER JOIN Implementation
-   Connects Visits table with Patients and Doctors to show full details.
-   Only records that match in all three tables will appear.
 ### 1. INNER JOIN
 **Purpose:** Retrieve transactions with valid customers and products.
 Valid Transactions.